-- The kiddies can cut out minibooks for you.
+- Or the kiddies can cut out minibooks for you.
 They need all the cutting practice they can get!

-- We listen to audio books while our hands are busy.
+- We listen to a a read aloud or audio books while we are busy snipping and folding.

-4. Store the folded minibooks in a ziplock bag for each child (until you get time to do number 5).
+4. Store the folded minibooks in a Ziploc bag for each child (until you get time to do number 5).

 (Check out Jimmie’s Collage – where I first saw this idea.)